ZySec-AI/project-zysec/README.md

-# ZySec AI: Security with AI for AI
+# ZySec: Private Security Co-Pilot

 Welcome to ZySec AI, where artificial intelligence meets cybersecurity.
 Project ZySec, powered by the innovative ZySec 7B model, is reshaping the cybersecurity landscape with AI-driven solutions.